A large language model-type architecture for high-dimensional molecular potential energy surfaces: The graph abstraction connects molecular potential energy surfaces and natural language processing

-Here we explore the connections between computing molecular potential energy surfaces and processing language components from an abstract viewpoint.
-Each component of a molecular system, such as a fragment, has many different possible energy values arising from mulitple possible configurations, and the stability of each of these configurations is dependent on how the fragment adapts to its surroundings (as manifested through edges and faces in a graph).
-Likewise, parts of a sentence, such as a word or a phrase, may carry different meanings with some probabilistic distribution, and this distribution ``collapses" to the intended meaning given the presence of other language components (such as surrounding words and phrases) providing a context.
-In our work, the weight of each molecular fragment has a critical role that arises completely from geometric considerations as enforced by graphical constraints, and allows us to compute the full system potential energy as a weighted sum of fragment energies.
-See Eq.
-(2) in the main text and Eq.
-(S10) in SI, and these are reproduced here for convenience:
+Current methodologies in natural language processing (NLP) involve mapping linguistic components such as words or phrases in a sentence to abstract vector spaces.
+The semantic relations between these words are then represented as distances between these vector representations of the primary linguistic components (which, as stated above could be words or phrases).
+This technique is used in large Generative AI models.
+In Figure \ref{Graphs-PES-LLM-components} we show how such an abstraction of natural language can be related to our graph theoretic depiction of molecular structure discussed in the previous section.
+The key similarity between both ideas is that the neighborhood of a word or phrase defines its context and semantics in natural language, much like the neighborhood of a molecular fragment, as captured from the graphical representation above. defines its stability.
+In the graph theoretic formalism, the neighborhoods are defined using graph components (nodes, edges, faces, etc, as described within the sets ${\bf V}_r$).
+Each component of a molecular system, such as a fragment, has many different possible energy values arising from multiple possible configurations, and the stability of each of these configurations depends on how the fragment adapts to its surroundings (as dictated by the edges, faces and higher order simplexes in a graph).
+Likewise, parts of a sentence, such as a word or a phrase, may carry different meanings with some probabilistic distribution, and the intended meaning arises given the presence of other language components (such as surrounding words and phrases) and provides a specific context.
+In our work, the weight of each molecular fragment has a critical role that arises completely from geometric considerations as enforced by graphical constraints, and allows us to compute the full system potential energy as a weighted sum of fragment energies as given by Eq. (\ref{eq_graph-ML-main}).